weefbellington/screenplay/README.md

 ===========================================================================================
 ```

+Questions or just want to say hello?
+Try our real-time discussion channel on Gitter: https://gitter.im/weefbellington/screenplay

 ###1.
 What is Screenplay?

 Screenplay is a tiny, moderately opinionated Android application framework.
 It is designed for building View-based apps with a particular kind of architecture: **single-activity**, with **no fragments**, **no dialogs**, and **small classes**.